Meet Torie Borrelli

 2 shallots, finely minced

 2 garlic cloves, finely minced

-2 tablespoons apple cider vinegar or freshly squeezed lime juice
+2 tbsp apple cider vinegar or freshly squeezed lime juice

 ¼ cup water

-4 tablespoons coconut cream or heavy cream (if not dairy-free)
+4 tbsp coconut cream or heavy cream (if not dairy-free)

-2 tablespoons MCT oil, avocado oil or coconut oil
+2 tbsp MCT oil, avocado oil or coconut oil

 Prepare the chicken livers by using kitchen shears or a small knife to trim off any discolored parts, excess fat, veins, and connective tissues (the stringy bits).
 This step ensures a creamy pâté consistency at the end.
 Rinse the livers, pat them dry with a paper towel, and slice thinly.

 Heat a medium pan over medium-low heat.
 Use about 1 tablespoon ghee (or butter) to grease the pan.
 Add the shallots and cook until they have softened but not browned, approximately 3 minutes.
 Add the garlic for the last minute, making sure not to burn it.
 Add the vinegar and cook until most of the liquid has evaporated, 3 to 5 minutes.
 Transfer the shallots, garlic, and pan sauce to a food processor.